Steph00L/MyStudy/EigenStudy/README.md

   mkdir build
   cd build
   cmake ..
-  make -j12   ("-jx" is depending your PC.)
+  make -j12   ("-jx" is depending on your PC.)
   ```

 ## Run